realsanjeev/tutorial-git/Neo4j/README.md

 - Test all queries affected by the refactor to ensure they return the same results as before the refactoring
 - PROFILE

-**Note**: Labels should be used moderattely.
-Try to limit it to 4 label per node.
-But having more donot affect cyper as whole.
-Label are used to reduce the time access of node.

 Profiling the query
 ```sql
 PROFILE MATCH (p:Person)-[:ACTED_IN]-()